 - Includes the advancement of religion

-- Requires the Council to assist with future running costs
+- Requires the Council to assist with future running or maintenance costs

 - Loan or debt repayment